8 Best Outdoor BBQ Grill Brands of 2024

 This grill offers a massive amount of cooking space yet is cheap enough not to break the budget.

-As mentioned before, it can grill with charcoal or gas, depending on what side you choose.
-Plus, with the addition of a firebox, it can work as a smoker as well.
+As mentioned, it can be grilled with charcoal or gas, depending on your chosen side.
+Plus, with the addition of a firebox, it can also work as a smoker.

-Char-Griller's lowest cost model is the Camp stove starting around $320 up to $600 for their high-end product their Flavor Pro Multi-Fuel Grill.
+Char-Griller's lowest cost model is the Camp stove, starting around $320 and going up to $600 for their high-end product, Flavor Pro Multi-Fuel Grill.

 That puts Char-Griller's grills in a very competitively priced range.